Venegas to speak at Crop Science Society of America 2017 International Annual Meeting

 Venegas received a Widaman Trust Distinguished Graduate Assistant Award in 2016 and served as the vice-chair of the organizing committee for the 2017 Nebraska Plant Breeding Symposium.

 The ASA, CSSA and SSSA 2017 International Annual Meetings bring together more than 4,000 scientific leaders from industry, government agencies and academic institutions.
-It is the premiere opportunity for professionals working in the agronomic, crop, soil, and related sciences to hear about the latest research, meet and learn from their peers, expand their knowledge base, and take advantage of an abundance of networking opportunities to enhance their career.
+It is the premier opportunity for professionals working in the agronomic, crop, soil, and related sciences to hear about the latest research, meet and learn from their peers, expand their knowledge base, and take advantage of an abundance of networking opportunities to enhance their career.